mylinuxforwork/hyprland-starter/README.md

-# ML4W Hyprland Starter 2.0 BETA
+# ML4W Hyprland Starter 2.0

 > [!IMPORTANT]
 > These dotfiles are currently being revised and updated.
 This can lead to side effects during the installation or update.